jstayton/jquery-marcopolo/README.markdown

 Finally, when a user is selected from the results list, their json object is passed to the _onSelect_ callback to complete the browser redirect.

+And that's it!
+While this example demonstrated a number of fundamental concepts, the possibilities extend far beyond the straightforward _search, click, redirect_ setup shown here.
+Check out the wiki for some more advanced recipes.

 Options
 -------